Union Turnpike express buses: MTA takeover

 On February 27, 2005, the MTA Bus Company took over the operations of the Queens Surface routes, part of the city's takeover of all the remaining privately operated bus routes.
 At this time, eight different route combinations were operated under the QM1/QM1A designation.
 The QM1 operated between Fresh Meadows and Midtown or Downtown weekdays only, primarily during peak hours.
 The QM1A operated to/from Glen Oaks or North Shore Towers weekdays and weekends, with some weekday and all weekend Glen Oaks trips operating via Fresh Meadows to replace QM1 service.
 On June 27, 2010, the QM5, QM6, QM7, and QM8 designations were created from the QM1A to better allow passengers to identify their desired route.
 On January 4, 2016, midday service on the QM1 was discontinued, replaced by the QM5.
 In September 2016, the Third Avenue variants of the QM1, QM5, and QM6 were respectively renamed QM31, QM35 and QM36.
 This change was done in order to minimize passenger confusion, and to avoid the need to wait for the front sign to scroll to determine whether the bus was going via Third or Sixth Avenue.

-Overnight service on the QM6 briefly operated between May 6, 2020 and June 2, 2020 to supplement service due to an overnight subway shutdown caused by the COVID-19 pandemic in New York City.
+Overnight service on the QM6 briefly operated between May 6, and June 2, 2020, to supplement service due to an overnight subway shutdown caused by the COVID-19 pandemic in New York City.
 The QM6 made additional pick-ups and drop-offs along Queens Boulevard at daytime QM18 stops, in order to replace IND Queens Boulevard Line to/from Manhattan.
 A pick-up was also made at Woodhaven Boulevard & Hoffman Drive, with a corresponding drop-off made at Queens Boulevard & Woodhaven Boulevard.
-Citing low ridership, the MTA discontinued the service.